 If that were your strategy, each dollar spent (again, on dining and at supermarkets) while accruing the bonus would essentially be worth a whopping 19X.

 We value American Express Membership Rewards points at about 1.5 cents each.
-So even “only” 60,000 points worth about $900 in travel, depending on how you use them.
+(And that’s a little conservative).
+So even “only” 60,000 points is worth about $900 in travel, depending on how you use them.

 5. $120 Annual Dining Credit

 Many of us use food delivery services more than ever.
 The American Express Gold Card gives its members a monthly, if-used $10 statement credit valid at several restaurants and delivery services: